Relapsing fever

-Relapsing fever is a vector-borne disease caused by infection with certain bacteria in the genus Borrelia, which is transmitted through the bites of lice or soft-bodied ticks (genus Ornithodoros).
+Relapsing fever is a vector-borne disease caused by infection with certain bacteria in the genus Borrelia, which is transmitted through the bites of lice, soft-bodied ticks (genus Ornithodoros), or hard-bodied ticks (Genus Ixodes).

 Signs and symptoms

-Most people who are infected develop sickness between 5 and 15 days after they are bitten.
+Most infected people develop sickness between 5 and 15 days after they are bitten.
 The symptoms may include a sudden fever, chills, headaches, muscle or joint aches, and nausea.
 A rash may also occur.
 These symptoms usually continue for 2 to 9 days, then disappear.
 This cycle may continue for several weeks if the person is not treated.

 Causes

 Louse-borne relapsing fever

 Along with Rickettsia prowazekii and Bartonella quintana, Borrelia recurrentis is one of three pathogens of which the body louse (Pediculus humanus humanus) is a vector.
 Louse-borne relapsing fever is more severe than the tick-borne variety.

-Louse-borne relapsing fever occurs in epidemics amid poor living conditions, famine and war in the developing world.
+Louse-borne relapsing fever occurs in epidemics amid poor living conditions, famine, and war in the developing world.
 It is currently prevalent in Ethiopia and Sudan.

 Mortality rate is 1% with treatment and 30–70% without treatment.
-Poor prognostic signs include severe jaundice, severe change in mental status, severe bleeding and a prolonged QT interval on ECG.
+Poor prognostic signs include severe jaundice, severe change in mental status, severe bleeding, and a prolonged QT interval on ECG.

-Lice that feed on infected humans acquire the Borrelia organisms that then multiply in the gut of the louse.
+Lice that feed on infected humans acquire the Borrelia organisms that then multiply in the louse's gut.
 When an infected louse feeds on an uninfected human, the organism gains access when the victim crushes the louse or scratches the area where the louse is feeding.
-B. recurrentis infects the person via mucous membranes and then invades the bloodstream.
-No non-human, animal reservoir exists.
+B. recurrentis infects the person via the mucous membranes and then invades the bloodstream.
+No non-human animal reservoir exists.

-Tick-borne relapsing fever
+Soft tick-borne relapsing fever

 Tick-borne relapsing fever is found primarily in Africa, Spain, Saudi Arabia, Asia, and certain areas of Canada and the western United States.
 Other relapsing infections are acquired from other Borrelia species, which can be spread from rodents, and serve as a reservoir for the infection, by a tick vector.